 Step 2: Mix Aioli Ingredients

 - Once the garlic is chilled enough to handle, remove half the cloves (about 5).
-You can do this using a fork or simply press from the bottom and roasted garlic cloves should pop out.
+You can do this using a fork or simply press from the bottom and roasted garlic cloves should pop out.5 cloves garlic

-- In a small mixing bowl, stir together ½ C vegan mayo, the 5+ cloves of roasted garlic, 3 tbsp minced green onion, 1 tbsp lemon juice and ⅛ tsp salt (more or less to taste).
+- In a small mixing bowl, stir together vegan mayo, roasted garlic, minced green onion, lemon juice and salt/ black pepper (more or less to taste).½ cup vegan mayonnaise, 3 tablespoons green onion, 1 tablespoon lemon juice, ⅛ teaspoon salt, 1 pinch black pepper

 - Mash your garlic into the mayo – you can do this before adding if you like.